MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-more-configs.md

 # Additional configuration for AKS Edge Essentials

-This article provides alternate way of connecting to Azure Arc using Az Powershell and Powershell 7.
+This article provides alternate way of connecting to Azure Arc using Az PowerShell and PowerShell 7.

 ## Connect to Arc using PowerShell 7